Stuart H. Sostmann

 Stuart attended the University of Pittsburgh graduating with a B.A. in Political Science.
 He then attended the University of Pittsburgh School of Law where he participated in the Appellate Moot Court Program, Student Bar Association and the Health Law Certificate Program.
 He obtained his juris doctor from the University of Pittsburgh School of Law.

 Rated AV® Preeminent™ by LexisNexis Martindale-Hubbell, Stuart is also a member of the Allegheny County Bar Association and Pennsylvania Defense Institute.
-Additionally, he is presently the Secretary of the Executive Board of the Pennsylvania Defense Institute and a member of the Academy of Trial Lawyers of Allegheny County.
+Additionally, he is presently the Executive Vice President of Programming for the Pennsylvania Defense Institute and a member of the Academy of Trial Lawyers of Allegheny County.
 He is admitted to practice law in Pennsylvania.

 Successfully argued a precedent-setting case in the Pennsylvania Superior Court where a waiver of subrogation clause in a construction contract was applied to building damages caused by a windstorm three years after the project was completed.